Name: Kevin Wagstaff

 How important is maths to this?

 Mathematics is really important in many aspects of my role.
 I use basic statistics and mathematics to analyse the performance of my division but more importantly I try and stay abreast of developments to ensure that the projects and programmes we develop are innovative and at the cutting edge.
 The majority of our projects are multi-disciplinary and I try to ensure our project teams take a systems approach to defining and delivering.
 This may be in terms of experimental design or application of particular techniques.
-It is also important as I mentor staff in their career development as they seek chartership of the IMA!
+It is also important as I mentor staff in their career development as they seek to become Chartered Mathematicians or Scientists with the IMA!

 How long have you done this job?